Switching financial advisers: what do you need to consider?

 1. Lack of communication

-If your adviser is difficult to get hold of or doesn’t return your calls or emails promptly, it might be time to switch.
+If your adviser is difficult to reach or doesn’t return your calls or emails promptly, it might be time to switch.

 2. Lack of transparency